BackTable / VI / Article

 We’ve provided the highlight reel in this article, but you can listen to the full podcast below.

 The BackTable Brief

 • Early risk stratification is critical in the treatment and management of pulmonary embolism.
 For patients with sub-massive, or intermediate risk pulmonary embolism, Dr. Tummala and Dr. Tu both agree that risk classification entails positive BNP, elevated troponin, and right ventricular strain without cardiogenic shock.

 • Most pulmonary embolisms, intermediate or high-risk, are treated with systemic anticoagulation.
 When there is contraindication to thrombolytic therapy or failure with initial treatment, other interventions include catheter directed therapy (CDT) and surgical embolectomy; Dr. Tummala states that clot location and burden helps him decide when to proceed with mechanical thrombectomy versus CDT.

-• Mechanical thrombectomy has emerged as a viable treatment option for pulmonary embolism in the paradigm shift toward non-lytic based therapies; Dr. Tu notes mechanical thrombectomy’s potential in decreasing short-term acuity and in managing chronic thromboembolic pulmonary hypertension (CTEPH).
+• Mechanical thrombectomy for pulmonary embolisms has emerged as a viable treatment option in the paradigm shift toward non-lytic based therapies.
+Dr. Tu notes mechanical thrombectomy’s potential in decreasing short-term acuity and in managing chronic thromboembolic pulmonary hypertension (CTEPH).
 Dr. Tummala reports on the effectiveness of mechanical thrombectomy in targeting an organized thrombus.